-Rush Lake: Rejoin railroad tracks at the southeast corner of Rush Lake and proceed northeast towards Fisk.
+Rush Lake: Rejoin railroad tracks at the southeast corner of Rush Lake and proceed northeast toward Fisk.

-Green Lake: Upon reaching the southeast corner of Green Lake proceed directly to Ripon and follow the railroad tracks northeast towards Fisk.
+Green Lake: Upon reaching the southeast corner of Green Lake proceed directly to Ripon and follow the railroad tracks northeast toward Fisk.

-Others: Proceed to Ripon and follow the railroad tracks northeast towards Fisk.
+Others: Proceed to Ripon and follow the railroad tracks northeast toward Fisk.